chrisdew/subsession/README.md

 SubSession
 ==========

+Warning - this only works for a subset of use cases.
+Do not use this without understanding the compromises you will need to make.

 Tabs in browsers have given web users a new mental model which is at odds with how HTTP works.

 On some web sites it would be a good thing if tabs could have settings which persisted in that tab, but did not affect other tabs (on the same web site).